nekoteoj/cse282-nutriomics-project/README.md

-  -k                    specify the maximum nutrient allowance [required] -o, --output          specify csv output path [default: "treatment_result.csv"] -a, --algorithm       specify the algorithm between bruteforce and proposed [default: "bruteforce"]
+  -k                    specify the maximum nutrient allowance [required] -o, --output          specify csv output path [default: "treatment_result.csv"] -a, --algorithm       specify the algorithm between bruteforce and proposed [default: "bruteforce"] -d, --depth           specify the subtree expanding depth for proposed algorithm [default: 2] -l, --top-level       specify the number of top states to keep at each level during subtree expanding for proposed algorithm [default: 10]
+  -v, --top-overall     specify the number of top states to keep in the subtree during subtree expanding for proposed algorithm [default: 10]
 ```

 Note for data preparation:

 - The order of nutrients and microbes in the `nims.csv` and `patient_inputs.csv` need to be consistent.
 - We use the `real` time from the `time` command for measuring the runtime of each experiments.
+- An example experiment bash file if provided in the `experiment` folder for reference.

 ## Author